 This post may contain affiliate links.
 But hey!
 I only promote brands and products that I really really trust.
 You can check out the long version of this in my affiliate disclosure on my page titled "Legal Mumbo Jumbo."

 This Mental Health Monday, I’m taking a break from the guest posts to talk about something that shook me a few weeks ago.

 A few weeks ago, I was subbing for their assistant teacher, watching them in gym class during their gymnastics unit.
 They were split into groups, and each group went to a different station with different equipment.
-At one station, they learned to do different types of jumps over a big hurdle thing.
-They could do a split over it, jump with both their legs to one side, etc. In another one, they could try to make human pyramids.
-At a third, they could learn different types of rolls, flips, and jumps on a mat like cartwheels and herkies.
+At one station, they learned different jumps over a big hurdle thing.
+They could do a split over it, jump with both their legs to one side, etc. In another one, they made human pyramids.
+At a third, they learned different types of rolls, flips, and jumps on a mat like cartwheels and herkies.
 There was even one where they could play with Pogo sticks and stilts.
 The teacher would take pictures of the kids and post them on the bulletin board.
 At the end of the period, they could go over to the board and sign their name under the photos of goals they’d completed.